paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 - Updated app.py with new routes and success flags
 - Updated ai_agents.py with get_status() method and necessary adjustments
 - Updated credential handling in app.py and ai_agents.py
+- Reformatted .env file to contain GOOGLE_APPLICATION_CREDENTIALS as a single-line JSON string

 ## Next Steps
 - Test the application thoroughly